Age of Booty: Gameplay

 Players control a 3D avatar of a pirate ship with colored sails depending on which team they are on.
 Ships have three attributes that can be upgraded: speed, armor, and cannon—each of which can be upgraded up to three times.
 Speed determines how fast the player's ship sails, armor measures the amount of damage the ship can take before it is destroyed, and cannon measures the damage the ship can cause.
 The Cannon attribute is displayed over the ship as small circles under the life gauge.
 Upgrading attack strength also decreases speed.

 In the game, players use different resources to upgrade their towns and ships.
 There are three different resource types: gold, wood, and rum.
-4 gold and 2 wood will upgrade a town, and 4 rum and 2 wood upgrade ships.
+Four gold and two wood will upgrade a town, and four rum and two wood upgrades ships.
 Players can acquire resources by picking up boxes floating in the water, destroying enemy ships, plundering villages, using one of the four curses or capturing towns and using them to produce resources.
 Each town/village displays the resources it will produce with icons floating over its avatar.
 The player ship can only be upgraded in the Pirate Lair, but a town can be upgraded regardless of ship position.

 In the waters, merchant ships are frequently spawned, who attack any nearby ship, regardless of flag.
 While they do not have strong firepower nor hard hull, they release a curse crate when sunk.
-The player can only have one curse at a time, so if the crate is salvaged, it will give either a curse from 4 different types or a random resource.
-The four curses type are:
+The player can only have one curse at a time, so if the crate is salvaged, it will give either a curse from four different types or a random resource.
+The four curse types are: